 Patients can get their stereotactic needle biopsy performed at TOPS Comprehensive Breast Center.

-Get in touch with our staff to learn more about our state-of-the-art facility and to find a specialty physician who can treat your specific condition.
+Get in touch with our staff to learn more about our advanced facility and to find a specialty physician who can treat your specific condition.